Saturn/patrickmcmichael.org/content/blog/wfh-fitbit-steps/index.md

 fdata2020 = f.time_series(STEP_ACTIVITY, base_date=march2020, end_date=november2020)["activities-steps"]
 ```

-I want to get the data in an easier form for me to work with so I create some simple helper functions.
+I want to get the data in an easier form for me to work with, so I create some simple helper functions.

 ```python
 def parse_datetime(date_string, fmt="%Y-%m-%d"):